teenjourney/tj-alpha/README.md

 ###Pull Request Pro Tips

 Fork the repository and clone it locally.
 Connect your local to the original ‘upstream’ repository by adding it as a remote.
 Pull in changes from ‘upstream’ often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
-See more detailed instructions here.
+See more detailed instructions here: https://help.github.com/articles/syncing-a-fork

 ###Create a branch for your edits.